 5Allergy and Clinic Immunology Department, Clínica Universidad de Navarra, Navarra, Spain

 6Allergy Unit, University Hospital Ramón y Cajal, Madrid, Spain

 7Allergy Unit, University Hospital Gregorio Marañón, Madrid, Spain

 8Anesthesia Unit, University Hospital La Princesa, Madrid, Spain

 9Allergy Unit, Salamanca University Hospital-IBSAL, Salamanca, Spain

-Perioperative hypersensitivity reactions constitute a first-line problem for anesthesiologists and allergists, so it is advisable that hospitals have a consensus protocol for the diagnosis and management of these reactions.
-However, this kind of protocols is not present in many hospitals, leading to problems in treatment, the communication of incidents and subsequent etiological diagnosis.
-In this document we present a systematic review of the available scientific evidence and provide general guidelines for the management of acute episodes and for referral of patients with perioperative hypersensitivity reactions to Allergy Units.
-Members of the Drug Allergy Committee of the Spanish Society of Allergy and Clinical Immunology (SEAIC) have created this document in collaboration with members of the Spanish Anaesthesia Society (SEDAR).
-A practical algorithm is proposed for the etiologic diagnosis and recommendations are provided for the management of hypersensitive patients.
+Perioperative hypersensitivity reactions constitute a first-line problem for anesthesiologists and allergists.
+Therefore, hospitals should have a consensus protocol for the diagnosis and management of these reactions.
+However, this kind of protocol is not present in many hospitals, leading to problems with treatment, reporting of incidents, and subsequent etiological diagnosis.
+In this document, we present a systematic review of the available scientific evidence and provide general guidelines for the management of acute episodes and for referral of patients with perioperative hypersensitivity reactions to allergy units.
+Members of the Drug Allergy Committee of the Spanish Society of Allergy and Clinical Immunology (SEAIC) have created this document in collaboration with members of the Spanish Anesthesia Society (SEDAR).
+A practical algorithm is proposed for the etiologic diagnosis, and recommendations are provided for the management of hypersensitive patients.

-Key words: Anaesthesia, Allergy, Anaphylaxis, Hypersensitivity, Perioperative, Skin tests, Tryptase
+Key words: Anesthesia, Allergy, Anaphylaxis, Hypersensitivity, Perioperative, Skin tests, Tryptase